ashr2/Crypto-Backtesting-Tool/README.md

-You should be able to run this program by opening a terminal: python3 historical_data_generation.py
+You should be able to run this program by opening a terminal and running: python3 historical_data_generation.py

 And then opening another terminal and running: